 The process involves collaboration between trainers, subject matter experts, instructional designers, project managers, and relevant stakeholders.
 This ensures a comprehensive proposal that meets the target audience’s unique needs and aligns with organizational objectives.

-Q. How can I ensure that my training proposal is well-received by decision-makers?
+3. How can I ensure my training proposal is well-received by decision-makers?

 To achieve decision-maker buy-in: